Spiritual Masters & Teachers

 Mira Alfassa was born in France in 1878.
-An exceptionally gifted child who became an accomplished painter and musician, she had many inner experiences from early childhood.
+An exceptionally gifted child she became an accomplished painter and musician, while she had many inner experiences from early childhood on.

-In 1914, she met Sri Aurobindo for the first time in Pondicherry.
-She immediately recognized him as a mentor she had met in earlier visions, and knew that her future work was by his side.
-She lived permanently in Pondicherry from 1920.
+In 1914, she met Sri Aurobindo in Pondicherry for the first time.
+She immediately recognized him as her mentor she had met in earlier visions, and knew that her future work was by his side.
+She lived permanently in Pondicherry from 1920 onwards.
 Sri Aurobindo saw her as an embodiment of the evolutionary, creative force, which led to her name “The Mother.”

-From November 1926 she organized the growing group of devotees around Sri Aurobindo in the ‘Sri Aurobindo Ashram’ and in 1952, after his death in 1950, she founded the ‘Sri Aurobindo International Centre of Education’ to fulfill his wish to create a new kind of education for Indian youth.
-In 1968, she founded the international settlement project ‘Auroville’ as an even broader field for practical attempts to implement Sri Aurobindo’s vision of new forms of individual and collective life and to pave the way for a better future for the whole earth.
+From November 1926 on she organized the growing group of devotees around Sri Aurobindo in the ‘Sri Aurobindo Ashram’.
+In 1952 – two years after his death – she founded the ‘Sri Aurobindo International Centre of Education’ to fulfill his wish to create a new kind of education for Indian youth.
+In 1968, she founded the international township project ‘Auroville’ as an even broader field for practical attempts to implement Sri Aurobindo’s vision of new forms of individual and collective life and to pave the way for a better future for the whole earth.

 She pursued this vision with great commitment until her death in 1973.